www.kevinrdshepherd.info

 Introduction

-Robert Walter is the Conservative MP for Dorset North.
-He was one of those politicians who responded to the 2006 circulars of Kevin (R. D.) Shepherd.
-At a later date, in 2008 he interviewed his constituent Kate Thomas (Jean Shepherd) and agreed that her complaint about the Findhorn Foundation required due attention.
+Robert Walter, the Conservative MP for North Dorset, was one of those politicians who responded to the 2006 circulars of Kevin R. D. Shepherd.
+At a later date, in 2008, he interviewed his constituent Kate Thomas (Jean Shepherd).
+Walter agreed that her complaint about the Findhorn Foundation merited due attention.
 On her behalf, Robert Walter contacted both UNESCO and the Findhorn Foundation, evoking a brief response from the former.
-More difficulty was encountered with the latter organisation, who were very slow to reply, and whose documents proved unconvincing.
+More difficulty was encountered with the latter organisation, who were very slow to reply.
+Statements from the Findhorn Foundation proved unconvincing.

-The letter to Robert Walter from Kevin Shepherd that is reproduced below is dated 27/11/2008, and was composed by way of commentary on a recent and inadequate response to Robert Walter from Bettina Jespersen, the Findhorn Foundation Director.
-See further articles 1 and 2.7 on this website.
-The letter from Jespersen is reproduced in 1.16.
+The letter to Robert Walter, from Kevin R. D. Shepherd, is reproduced below.
+This letter, dated 27/11/2008, was composed by way of commentary on a recent and inadequate response to Robert Walter from Bettina Jespersen, the Findhorn Foundation Director.
+See further articles 2 and 3.7 on this website, meaning Kate Thomas and Findhorn Foundation Problems.
+The letter from Jespersen is reproduced at Inaccurate Response.

 Robert Walter MP